jupyter-server/gateway_provisioners/docs/source/operators/deploy-distributed.md

 - `logo-64x64.png` - the icon resource corresponding to this kernel specification.
 Icon resource files must be start with the `logo-` prefix to be included in the kernel specification.
 - `scripts/launch_ipykernel.py` - the "launcher" for the IPyKernel kernel (or subclasses thereof).
-This file is typically implemented in the language of the kernel and is responsible to creating the local connection information, asynchronously starting a SparkContext (if asked), spawning a listener process to receive interrupts and shutdown requests, and starting the IPyKernel itself.
+This file is typically implemented in the language of the kernel and is responsible for creating the local connection information, asynchronously starting a SparkContext (if asked), spawning a listener process to receive interrupts and shutdown requests, and starting the IPyKernel itself.
 - `scripts/server_listener.py` - utilized by both Python and R kernels, this file is responsible for encrypting the